 Symptoms occur as attacks that usually last a few days but occasionally longer.
 Such attacks usually first appear after puberty.
 In some women, attacks develop during the second half of the menstrual cycle Menstrual Cycle Menstruation is the shedding of the lining of the uterus (endometrium) accompanied by bleeding.
 It occurs in approximately monthly cycles throughout a woman's reproductive life, except during... read more , likely triggered by the elevation of progesterone levels that occurs then.

 Abdominal pain that lasts for hours to days is the most common symptom.
 The pain can be so severe that doctors may mistakenly think that abdominal surgery is needed.
 Other digestive symptoms include nausea, vomiting, severe constipation, or diarrhea (rarely).

-Mental symptoms, such as irritability, restlessness, insomnia, agitation, tiredness, and depression, are common.
+Mental health symptoms, such as irritability, restlessness, insomnia, agitation, delirium, tiredness, and depression, are common.